-The Diploma in Police Interpreting (DPI) is a professional qualification for those who work, or would like to work, as interpreters for Police forces in the UK.
+The Diploma in Police Interpreting (DPI) is a professional qualification for those who work, or would like to work, as interpreters for Police forces in England, Wales and Northern Ireland.

-Level: first degree-level qualification in terms of language skills required.
+Level: degree level in terms of language skills required.

 The qualification is composed of five units:

 The DPI exam can be completed in a wide variety of languages.
 Contact us for more information.

 It is good practice to prepare for a professional qualification by following a course of study.
 Courses are available from external providers.

 An online demo test is available if you are preparing to take the DPI online.
 This is recommended to familiarise yourself with the exam software in advance.

 This YouTube video guide (click the link or the picture below) offers advice on joining the DPI Oral Unit.